fluent/fluent-operator/README.md

 - **`Filter`**: Defines filter config sections.
 - **`Output`**: Defines output config sections.

 Each **`Input`**, **`Parser`**, **`Filter`**, **`Output`** represents a Fluent Bit config section, which are selected by **`FluentBitConfig`** via label selectors.
-The operator watches those objects, make the final config data and creates a Secret for store, which will be mounted onto Fluent Bit instances owned by **`FluentBit`**.
+The operator watches those objects, constructs the final config and creates a Secret to store the config, which will be mounted by Fluent Bit instances owned by **`FluentBit`**.
 The whole workflow can be illustrated as below:

 ![Fluent Bit workflow](docs/images/fluent-bit-operator-workflow.svg)

 To enable fluent-bit to pick up and use the latest config whenever the fluent-bit config changes, a wrapper called fluent-bit watcher is added to restart the fluent-bit process as soon as fluent-bit config changes are detected.
 This way the fluent-bit pod needn't be restarted to reload the new config.
-The fluent-bit config is reloaded in this way because there is no reload interface in fluent-bit itself.
+The fluent-bit config is reloaded in this way because there is no reload interface in fluent-bit itself, please refer to this [known issue](https://github.com/fluent/fluent-bit/issues/365) for more details.

 ![Kubesphere-logging-fluentbit](docs/images/kubesphere-logging-fluentbit.svg)